The production of

 Malloy & Reed driving to work in Malloy's brand new

 when they abandon the car in the middle of the street to

 pursue a purse snatcher.
-The producers had a little fun
+The producers have Malloy's second

 "Gold/white-top 1967 Mustang," pass by as they begin

 their foot pursuit.
-The Mustang was a prop car owned by
+The Mustang was owned by Universal

-Universal Studios and was either featured in scenes or
+Studios and was either featured in scenes or often seen

-often seen as a passing or parked background vehicle on
+as a passing or parked background vehicle throughout the

 recall it was featured as Malloy's personal vehicle in